sawft99/Obsidian-SecPlus/Sec+/Chapter 6 - Hardening/Group Policies.md

 - Allows you to create rules for scripts, installers, packaged app, and executable rules
 - [[Restricting Applications#Whitelisting|Whitelisting]] and [[Restricting Applications#Blacklisting|Blacklisting]] rules
 - Can make rules based on publisher, path, or file #Hashing
+- Examples
+	- Allow all programs by default and then [[Restricting Applications#Blacklisting|Blacklist]] apps
+	- Deny all programs by default and then [[Restricting Applications#Whitelisting|Whitelist]]
+	- Any mix

 ```ad-info
 title: Applocker in Group Policy